harleydutton/among-thieves/sections/Winning the Game.md

 The game ends when a thief has amassed a fortune of 7 or more coins immediately after step [[problems for later|5]] of a [[Round]].
 If multiple thieves have 7 or more coins, the thief with the most coins wins.
 If there is a tie for the largest fortune, the game continues as usual until a clear winner emerges.

+[[problems]] I don't like having this as step 5.5. change it to an "at the end of the round" sort of deal.
+Put the changing of master thief as the first thing that happens in a round rather than the last.